BlasBenito/myWebsite/content/post/12_R_code_optimization/index.markdown

     Writing modular, easy-to-read functions with meaningful names.
     Avoiding unnecessary complexity—clarity trumps cleverness.

-This post is not focused on code simplicity, but here are a few key principles that might be helpful:

-  - **Use a consistent style**: Stick to a recognizable style guide, such as the [tidyverse style guide](https://style.tidyverse.org/) or [Google’s R style guide](https://google.github.io/styleguide/Rguide.html).

-  - **Avoid deep nesting**: Excessive nesting makes code harder to read and debug.
-This wonderful video makes the point quite clear: [Why You Shouldn't Nest Your Code](https://www.youtube.com/watch?v=CFRhGnuXG-4).

-  - **Use meaningful names**: Clear names for functions, arguments, and variables make the code self-explanatory!
-Avoid cryptic abbreviations or single-letter names and do not hesitate to use long and descriptive names.
-The video [Naming Things in Code](https://www.youtube.com/watch?v=-J3wNP6u5YU) is a great resource on this topic.

-  - **Limit number of function arguments**: According to [Uncle Bob Martin](https://en.wikipedia.org/wiki/Robert_C._Martin), author of the book ["Clean Code"](https://www.oreilly.com/library/view/clean-code-a/9780136083238/), *the ideal number of arguments for a function is zero*.
-There's no need to be that extreme, but it is important to acknowledge that the user's cognitive load increases with the number of arguments.
-If a function has more than five args you can either rethink your approach or let the user pay the check.

-Beyond these tips, I highly recommend the book [A Philosophy of Software Design](https://www.amazon.com/dp/173210221X), by [John Ousterhout](https://en.wikipedia.org/wiki/John_Ousterhout).
-It helped me find new ways to write better code!

 At this stage, don’t worry about performance at all.
 A well-designed foundation will naturally lead to better efficiency later.
 2. Measure Performance (Profile Your Code!)